eBay/bascomtask/README.md

 > Without any extra programming effort, the framework determines what tasks can be executed in parallel.

-The following diagram illustrates the thread flow among 12 task method invocations (circles) activated by a get() call, with execution color-coded with the thread (there are 4 in this example) that executes them:
+The following diagram illustrates the thread flow among 12 task method invocations (circles) activated by a get() call, with the executing thread (there are 4 in this example) color-coded:

 ![Thread Flow](doc/thread_flow.svg)